 Whether relapse triggers are verbal, physical, behavioral or environmental in nature, the presence of triggers does not mean that someone will relapse into drug use.
 With healthy coping mechanisms and a firm resolve, triggers can be faced and avoided.

 Drug relapse statistics reveal the reality of addiction recovery.
 Close to half of people who experience drug or alcohol addiction also experience relapses in recovery.
-According to the National Institute on Drug Abuse’s “Principles of Drug Addiction Treatment: A Research-Based Guide” released in January of 2018, between 40 and 60 percent of people who struggle with drug addiction experience setbacks.
+According to the National Institute on Drug Abuse’s “Principles of Drug Addiction Treatment: A Research-Based Guide,” between 40 and 60 percent of people who struggle with drug addiction experience setbacks.

 Although addiction relapse statistics may seem grim, not everyone who experiences addiction struggles with relapses, and many people progress in recovery despite setbacks.